Initialization

 4. Data Persistence Wiring — If a PSR-16 cache is provided, it is wired as the visitor data store automatically.

-5. Initialization — If sdkKey is present, fetches config from Convert's CDN.
-If data is provided, uses it immediately.
+5. Initialization — If sdkKey is present, fetches config from Convert's CDN, reading and writing the PSR-16 config cache along the way (both are skipped when debugToken is set).
+If data is provided, it is validated and used immediately with no fetch.

 6. Shutdown Handlerregister_shutdown_function is registered to flush pending tracking events when the PHP script ends.
 In PHP-FPM, it calls fastcgi_finish_request() first so the response is sent before flushing.